Your Ultimate Guide to Low-Carb Chinese Lunch Delights

 • Choose Brown Rice Over White Rice: Brown rice has a lower glycemic index and offers more fibre.

-• Beware of Hidden Carbs: Some dishes may contain hidden carbs as added sugar or cornstarch.
-Ask about ingredients if you’re unsure.
+• Beware of Hidden Carbs: Some dishes may contain hidden carbs, such as added sugar or cornstarch.
+Ask about the ingredients if you’re unsure.

 Low-Carb Noodle AlternativesCreative Low-Carb Dressings